Aletheia: What Makes RLVR For Code Verifiers Tick?: Prompt Templates

-You are an expert judge of coding problems.
+\begin{prompt}{\texttt{GRPO-Instruct} training prompt} \ttfamily You are an expert judge of coding problems.
 Given a coding problem and multiple candidate solutions, your task is to evaluate the correctness of each solution based on the problem description.
 Your evaluation should solely be based on the functional correctness of the codes.
-It is guaranteed that one and only one of the candidates is completely correct.
-You are to indicate your choice of candidate only by responding with one of the following options: \{valid\_options\}.
+It is guaranteed that exactly one of the candidates is completely correct.
+Indicate your choice of candidate by responding with one of the following options: \{valid\_options\}.
 Your response should be in the following format:

 Analysis: <Your step-by-step reasoning here>